George7027/A-Trustworthy-Federated-Learning-Framework-with-Full-Lifecycle-Verifiability-in-Healthcare/README_CN.md

-## 1. 简介
+1. Introduction
-本项目基于PyTorch 1.12.0和Python 3.9。 数据集目前采用MNIST数据集，CIFAR10数据集，
+This project is based on PyTorch 1.11.0 and Python 3.9.18.
+The datasets currently used include MNIST and CIFAR-10.
-Our framework use FedAVG as the baseline FL algorithm.
+Our framework uses FedAVG as the baseline federated learning algorithm.

-## 2. 使用方法
+2. Usage
-修改conf.json中参数即可, 运行如下代码：
+You can configure parameters by modifying the conf.json file.
+Then, run the following command:
 ```bash
 python server.py -c ./utils/conf.json
 ```